New to HYROX or experienced and fed up with a lack of grip on the Sled Pull or want more speed on the 1km runs?

 Wrapping Up

 So there you have have it.
-Puma Deviate Nitro 2, Saucony Endorphin Pro 3 and Brooks Hyperion Tempo leading the way for the best shoes for HYROX.
+Puma HYROX Deviate 4, Saucony Endorphin Pro 4 and Mizuno Wave Rebellion Pro 3 leading the way for the best shoes for HYROX in 2026.

 Remember shoes are not the be all and end all.
 If you already have trusted trainers with enough grip for the sled work and are comfortable running 8 x 1km in them, they will still serve you well.